emesday/prefixed-superset/README.md

 # prefixed-superset

-Change the root context path to your own.
+Adds context path (url prefix, sub path) of Apache Superset by NGINX reverse proxy and sub_filter.

 # How to use